-Lobbyists for Monsanto have been barred from the European parliament after the US agrochemical giant refused to attend a public hearing about allegations it unduly influenced research into the safety of glyphosate, used in its RoundUp weedkiller.
+Lobbyists for Monsanto remain barred from the European parliament after the US agrochemical giant refused to attend a public hearing about allegations it unduly influenced research into the safety of glyphosate, used in its RoundUp weedkiller.

-It is the first time new public scrutiny rules have been deployed to punish firms that ignore a parliamentary summons, The Guardian says.
-Monsanto officials can no longer meet MEPs or access parliamentary meetings and resources when the decision is implemented.
+It was the first time new public scrutiny rules have been deployed to punish firms that ignore a parliamentary summons.
+Monsanto officials won’t be able to meet MEPs or access parliamentary meetings and resources when the decision is implemented.

-The parliamentary meeting, set for 11 October, was called over allegations that Monsanto influenced research into the safety of glyphosate, which is a key component of its €4.02bn a year RoundUp weedkiller brand.
+The parliamentary meeting, on 11 October last year, was called over allegations that Monsanto influenced research into the safety of glyphosate, which is a key component of its €4.02bn a year RoundUp weedkiller brand.
 In July, California added glyphosate to its list of carcinogens.

 Monsanto said in a letter that the meeting wasn’t the right forum to question the credibility of the scientific output of either the independent EU agencies or those in third countries, according to a tweet from Emmanuel Foulon, a press officer at the European parliament.